AR

 (1) Unless otherwise provided by law, petitions must be filed within ninety (90) days of the date of the action or decision of the Department.

-(2) Certain actions of the Department can result in expedited proceedings that impose petition deadlines as short as five (5) days.
-The petition shall indicate whether proceedings are required to be expedited.
-See § 5-204, Expedited Proceedings.
+(2) Certain actions of the Department can result in expedited cases that impose petition deadlines as short as five business (5) days.
+The petition shall indicate whether the case is required to be expedited.
+See § 5-204, Expedited Cases.

 (c)(1) The Commission encourages Taxpayers to submit petitions online at its website.
 An appeal petition shall be filed using the Petition form approved by the Commission or in such other form prepared by the Taxpayer.